CyanSalt/roughness/docs/guide/specs.md

 - You can just bind the event.
 It will be triggered normally when the property inside the component is updated;
 - You can bind both the property and the event through `v-model` at the same time, and the property inside the component will be synchronized with the bound value.

-You can also use a similar mechanism in custom components using `useModel`.
+You can also use a similar mechanism in custom components using `useLocal`.

 ## Renderable